VeenixDev/Virtual8Bit/README.md

 | ModRegReg | 0x38    | Modulos two registers                              |
 | ModRegLit | 0x39    | Modulos a literal from a register                  |
 | ModLitReg | 0x40    | Modulos a register from a literal                  |

+## Lang

+There is a "assembly" for the machine whichs compiler is located at src/lang.rs